Dakota Gasification Company: Processes

 The company ships generated byproduct carbon dioxide via a high pressure pipeline to an oilfield in Saskatchewan in Canada where it is used for enhanced oil recovery from the Weyburn oil field near Weyburn, Saskatchewan (Canada).

 The plant also produces ammonium sulfate, anhydrous ammonia, phenol, cresylic acid, methanol, and urea naphtha.
 These materials are by-products of coal gasification.
 The plant also produces liquid nitrogen, krypton and xenon as a by-product of liquid oxygen production.
 Oxygen is utilized in the initial oxidation of coal.

+History

+The Dakota Gasification Company is a subsidiary of the Basin Electric Power Cooperative which is located in Bismarck, North Dakota.